Nadegamra/microservices-course_management/docs/Courses.md

       ```
     - Course not found: `404 Not Found`
 ### Get Course List
-- **Short Description:** Gets a course list.
+- **Short Description:** Gets course list.
 Hidden courses are returned if requested by the owner
 - **URL:** `/courses`
 - **Method:** `GET`
 - **Require Authorization:** `optional`